 In addition, the Canadian Auditing and Assurance Standards Board continues to change auditing and assurance standards (e.g., new auditor report on financial statements, audit risk).
-These changes require the Office to update its audit methodology and practices, and additional audit work effort.
+These changes require the Office to keep up-to-date audit methodology and practices, and additional audit work effort.

-The Office expects to absorb the costs associated with known or anticipated changes, and it is taking actions to minimize those costs, wherever possible.
-For example, it is leveraging its involvement with other legislative offices to minimize the cost of changes to audit methodology.
-In addition, the Office continuously looks for internal efficiencies.
+To minimize those costs, wherever possible, the Office leverages its involvement with other Canadian legislative offices.
+In addition, the Office continuously looks for internal efficiencies like increased use of IT.